Adventure Mount St. Helens

-An extensive lahar (mud flow) on the east side of the mountain
+An extensive lahar (mud flow) on the east side

 In October 2004, students and faculty visited Mt St Helens and the channeled scablands in Washington.
 What the group did not expect was an actual eruption!